RBenita/DIFFAR/README.md

 ## Infernece ##
 To synthesize your custom .wav files:
+1. Make sure to have a pre-trained model: `./models/DiffAR_200.pt`
-1. Locate the .txt files under a folder named 'text_files' as follows:
+2. Locate the .txt files under a folder named 'text_files' as follows:
 ```
 |-- current_directory
 |   |-- text_files